 The recent revelation that a referral hospital for such a big area has just one incubator has become a source of worry.

 The Berekum Central Market is one of the largest markets in the Brong Ahafo Region.
 The market attracts people from all the adjoining districts and people from Côte d'Ivoire because of its proximity to that country.
-Other major markets are the Newtown Market, Market and Kato Market.
+Other major markets are the Newtown Market,

 It is a fact that infrastructure in these markets are inadequate while the existing ones have to be rehabilitated to enable them to contain the large number of traders that troop the municipality daily.